 To bring a guardian child to the United States for adoption from Morocco, you must meet eligibility and suitability requirements.
 The U.S. Department of Homeland Security, U.S. Citizenship and Immigration Services (USCIS) determines who can adopt under U.S. immigration law.

 Additionally, a child must meet the definition of orphan under U.S. immigration law in order to be eligible to immigrate to the United States on an IR-4 immigrant visa.

 - Who Can Adopt

-- MARRIAGE REQUIREMENTS: Prospective adoptive parents must either be a single female or a married couple.
+- Marriage: Prospective adoptive parents must either be a single female or a married couple.
 Morocco does not recognize same sex marriages or domestic partnerships.

-- INCOME REQUIREMENTS: The Government of Morocco requires that people seeking legal guardianship of Moroccan children be employed.
+- Income: The Government of Morocco requires that people seeking legal guardianship of Moroccan children be employed.

 - Who Can Be Adopted

 In addition to U.S. immigration requirements, Morocco has specific requirements that a child must meet in order to be eligible for Kafala guardianship: